tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/22-router-input.md

 ## Statement

-The goal of this exercice is to refactor the code to use the new `RouterInput` strategy.
+The goal of this exercise is to refactor the code to use the new `RouterInput` strategy.